-Seventy eight years ago this week, my parents’ families on the island of Crete– including my teen-aged father and his parents woke to the sound of bombs dropping from the sky.
+Seventy nine years ago this week, my parents’ families on the island of Crete– including my teen-aged father and his parents woke to the sound of bombs dropping from the sky.

 “Human umbrellas” were falling, my dad recalled, as thousands of Nazi German paratroopers jumped from airplanes to invade Crete.